ycpcs/cs340-fall2014/assign/clojure-quiz.md

 "I CAN HAZ HIGHER ORDER FUNCTION?"
 </pre>

+You can also use the Counterclockwise REPL by typing Control-Alt-S when you are editing the `core.clj` file.
+(Once the REPL is active, you can type Control-Alt-S again to have the REPL reload your functions.)

 # Submitting

 If you are using Eclipse, and have the Simple Marmoset Uploader plugin installed, just select the **clojure-quiz** project in the package explorer, click the blue up arrow icon, and enter your Marmoset username and password.